xnng/picday-cli/README.md

 $ picday set-area en-us
 ```

-After than, don't forget to run `picday clean` to remove old wallpapers and obtain a new.
+After that, don't forget to run `picday clean` to remove old wallpapers and obtain a new.

 ### Momentum wallpaper